rayjcwu/jdt.annotator/README.md

 # How it works

 * Use `JDT` to generate ASTs for all files and cross reference for all `Name` nodes.
-* Whenever visitor visit an ASTNode, store ASTNode information in database.
+* For each `.java`
+	* Use batch operation to insert all AST nodes information at once.
+If current file is not compilable, it will skip to the next `.java` file without storing anything to database.
-* Collect all tokens, for each token, use visitor to check which is the tightest ASTNode containing that token.
+	* Use `ANTLR` to collect all tokens, for each token, find the tightest AST node containing that token and save that AST node as the parent of current token.
 	* Take all cross reference keys generated in first step, figure out where is each `Name` node declared.

 For documentation of each ASTNode, refer [jdt.core.dom](http://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fjdt%2Fcore%2Fdom%2Fpackage-summary.html).

 # Trouble shooting

 * `outOfMemoryException`: Allocating more memory for JVM by `java -Xmx2048m -jar …`
+* If you encounter build failure while download dependencies by maven, probabily your maven doesn't support that version of dependency plugin.
+Try to upgrade maven or use older version of dependency plugin.
 * create database in postgresql: `$> createdb database_name` in shell or `CREATE DATABASE database_name` in SQL.